steezeburger/react-style/README.md

 [![Build Status](https://travis-ci.org/js-next/react-style.svg?branch=master)](https://travis-ci.org/js-next/react-style)
 [![Code Climate](https://codeclimate.com/github/js-next/react-style/badges/gpa.svg)](https://codeclimate.com/github/js-next/react-style)

+**Note 25 Oct**

+The current version of React Style does not support React 0.14, we are working on that and I hope to have a React 0.14 compatible release within the next 2 weeks.

 React Style is an approach for styling [React][] components.
 It uses the same syntax as `StyleSheet.create` from [React Native][].